Urologic Emergencies

 Who gets kidney stones?

-The National Kidney Foundation estimates that one in ten people will get a kidney stone at some point in their lifetime and that each year, about half a million people go to the emergency room because of kidney stones.
+The American Kidney Fund estimates that about 1 in 5 males and 1 in 14 females will get a kidney stone in their lifetime.
+Each year, about half a million people go to the emergency room because of kidney stones, the National Kidney Foundation reports.

 Kidney stones form from substances found in your urine, like uric acid, calcium, oxalate, and cystine.
 You can get kidney stones if you have high levels of these substances in your system.
 But you might also get them if your body doesn’t make enough urine.